Overstayed In Ukraine – Here’s What Will Happen To You (Updated October 2019)

-The general rule of thumb for any foreigners in Ukraine is this: you can stay 90 out of a 180 day period.
+The general rule of thumb for any foreigners in Ukraine is this: You can stay 90 out of a 180 day period.
+If you overstayed in Ukraine, you might have a problem.
+Read on to find out if you do…

 What they don’t really tell you is the “wink-wink” part of that deal.